HLR/DomiKnowS/developer/KNOWLEDGE.md

 ##### Inheritance declaration

 `people = word('people')` and `organization = word('organization')` create two new concepts extending `word`.
 The name is set as `'people'` and `'organization'`, and assigns them to Python variable `people` and `organization`.
 They are attached to enclosing subgraph `sub_graph`.
-This decrations indicates inheritance and is the syntactic suger that can be used for creating concepts with `IsA` relations.
+This decorations indicates inheritance and is the syntactic sugar that can be used for creating concepts with `IsA` relations.
 An `IsA` relation will be created for each of these statements.
 It is equivalent to the following statements:

 ```Python